hyperledger/fabric-contract-api-go/README.md

 # Hyperledger Fabric Go Contract API

+⚠️ WARNING: This repository is in development.
+It is therefore NOT recommended for use in its current state. ⚠️

 This repository contains the packages for the implementation of the contract API for use in Go chaincode

 We welcome contributions to the Hyperledger Fabric project in many forms.